werdl/opentalk/README.md

 - Now they have an updated version of the round blockchain, their block is tacked on to the end and sent to all online peers
 - all online peers verify that all new blocks are correctly signed (all peers, at first connection, exchange public keys by sending a Pubkey block)
 - if Peer B is satisfied that all new blocks are correctly signed, they add the new block to their version of the round blockchain

+## todo
+- [ ] ensure all messages are encrypted after the handshake